vivienchen2005/Spectacles-Sample/ThrowLab/README.md

 While ThrowLab is primarily a reference project, feel free to provide improvements or suggestions.
 By sharing insights, you help everyone else build better Lenses.

-## License

-This sample project is provided as-is for demonstration purposes.
-Feel free to use any and all content presented in this project.

 ---

 By exploring the ThrowLab project, you’ll gain a practical understanding of implementing realistic throwing mechanics in AR.
 This foundation will help you build more engaging and interactive Lens Studio lenses.